unitaryfund/mitiq/docs/source/guide/guide_03-folding.rst

 In ``mitiq``, folding functions input a circuit and a *scale factor* (or simply *scale*), i.e., a floating point value which corresponds to (approximately) how much the length of the circuit is scaled.
-The minimum scale factor is one (which corresponds to folding no gates), and the maximum scale factor is three (which corresponds to folding all gates).
+The minimum scale factor is one (which corresponds to folding no gates).
+A scale factor of three corresponds to folding all gates locally.
+Scale factors beyond three begin to fold gates more than once.

 =============================================
 Local folding methods